-50 S Corporation Payments and Refundable Business Credits
+S Corporation Payments and Refundable Business Credits

-Enter on Line 50; the Delaware estimated tax payment made on your behalf by an S Corporation.
+Enter on Line 50, the Delaware estimated tax payment made on your behalf by an S Corporation.
 Attach a copy of the Delaware Form 1100S Schedule A-1 reflecting such payment.

 Business Finder's Fee Tax Credit.
-This credit is available to encourage Delaware businesses to bring non-Delaware businesses into the state.
-Only those taxpayers whose eligibility is certified by the Delaware Division of Small Business, Development and Tourism may claim this credit.
+This credit is available to encourage Delaware businesses to bring non Delaware businesses into the state.
+Only those taxpayers whose eligibility is certified by the Delaware Economic Development Office (DEDO) may claim this credit.

 New Economy Jobs Program Credit.
 A credit available to qualified employers pursuant to the New Economy Jobs Program whose purpose is to encourage the creation of high wage, knowledge-based jobs in this state.
-To apply for certification as a qualified employer, submit Form 208DE (available from the Division of Revenue and at www.revenue.delaware.gov) with the Secretary of Finance with a copy to the Director of the Delaware Division of Small Business, Development and Tourism.
+To apply for certification as a qualified employer, submit Form 208DE (available from the Division of Revenue and at www.revenue.delaware.gov) with the Secretary of Finance with a copy to the Director of Economic Development (DEDO).